 The risk assessment should include, but is not limited to exposures included in Section 3 Making an Application - What to Consider?, including those identified in the planning and site analysis process.
-The risk assessment is required to be submitted to Council with the Revegetation Application.

 Public liability insurance for a minimum of \$20 million must be held by the applicant and their subcontractors for the duration of the works.
 A copy of the Public Liability Insurance Certificate of Currency is required to be submitted with the Revegetation Application.